qiime2/paper2/sphinx_docs/index.rst

 between interested metadata categories (delivery modes in our case), and the y-axis is the strength of the ANCOM test statistic W. As ANCOM is essentially running pairwise tests, the W value is a count of the number of sub-hypotheses that have passed for a given feature.
-Hence, the differential abundant features will be those ASVs with high values on both the x- and y-axis, in other words, points that are close to the top right or left corners (in this tutorial, the one identified feature was highlighted in red circles).
-The identified features are summarized underneath the 'ANCOM statistical results.'
+Hence, the differentially abundant features will be those ASVs with high values on both the x- and y-axis, in other words, points that are close to the top right or left corners (in this tutorial, the one identified feature was highlighted with a red circle).
+The identified features are summarized underneath the 'ANCOM statistical results' section.
 Lastly, the percentile abundance table shows the number of sequences assigned to each identified feature in how many number of the samples.
 Regarding the identified feature in our analysis, of the samples in the cesarean group, in the sample